guzman-raphael/matlab/README.md

 MATLAB_FILE_KEY=xxxxx-xxxxx-xxxxx-xxxxx `Mathworks provided file key along with Mathworks license.`

 PY_VERSION=3.6                  `>= 3.0.
 Necessary to complete install of Jupyter Notebook with MATLAB kernel (GUI).`

+## Travis CI Integration

+For a reference of how this container may be used in Continuous Integration with Travis, see my repo for [compareVersions.m](https://github.com/guzman-raphael/compareVersions).